aahead/zombieShooter/README.md

 # zombieShooter

+---
+To get the game, download the repo as a zip file, extract it, open index.html by double clicking on it.
+The game should run properly after that, if it does not, make sure all of the files are in the same folder.

 A simple top-down shooter game where the player must survive waves of zombies.
 The game features dynamic wave progression, map changes, and different zombie appearances based on the environment.